Corporate Retreats at Maine’s Sky Lodge Heed the Call of the Wild

 Experiences for Every Attendee

 Outdoor enthusiasts will revel in the expanse of offerings at Sky Lodge.
-The property is home to museums and trails for hiking, skiing and a plethora of outdoor activities.
+The property is home to museums and hiking, skiing, and other outdoor activities.

-Additionally, Sky Lodge is near to mountain hiking trails, golf courses and Moxie Falls—one of the highest falls in New England.
-The staff can help arrange activities like hunting, guided hikes, horseback riding and scenic float plane excursions with local partners.
+Additionally, Sky Lodge is near mountain hiking trails, golf courses, and Moxie Falls—one of the highest falls in New England.
+The staff can help arrange activities such as hunting, guided hikes, horseback riding, and scenic floatplane excursions with local partners.

-For attendees that would rather relax with co-workers over a meal, Sky Lodge opened its restaurant—The Mountain View Dining Room—in January 2020.
+For attendees who would rather relax with co-workers over a meal, Sky Lodge opened its restaurant, The Mountain View Dining Room, in January 2020.
 The venue is open for dinner Thursday-Saturday and for brunch on the weekends.

-The Bar & Lounge is open until 9 p.m.
-Thursday-Sunday as well.
+The Bar & Lounge is also open until 9 p.m.
+Thursday-Sunday.
 Parties of up to 25 people can reserve the private dining room, and banquet and catering services can be arranged.

 Meeting Venues and Accommodations at Sky Lodge